G2 and the Rolling Ball: Null triples and incidence geometry

 We start by computing the dot product of outer vertices: that is, vectors corresponding to vertices on the outside of the hexagon.
 Then we compute the cross product of outer vertices.
 Next we compute the dot and cross product of all the outer vertices with the middle vertex, and the dot product of the middle vertex with itself.
 Finally, we verify that the above vectors are indeed a basis.

-First, let us check that each outer vertex has vanishing dot product with itself, which is equivalent to it being a null vector.
+First, let us check that each outer vertex is a null vector.
 For $x$, $y$, and $z$ this is true by the definition of a null triple, so we need only check it for the other three.
 It suffices to consider $x \times y$.
 Since $x$ and $y$ are orthogonal we have $x \times y = xy = -yx$, so using the alternative law we have

 This implies that the dot product of $x \times y$ with itself vanishes.